 She has been in choirs since she was a child in school and throughout college.
 This is where she found her passion for harmony.
 She utilised this skill whilst in the pop band Badger Hill along with 3 other vocalists.
 Whilst with the band she performed in venues such as the Button Factory, Whelan’s and the Grand Social.

-Karen is excited to be teaching the Clontarf class again this year and can’t wait to see both new and familiar faces each week.
+Karen is is delighted to be working as part of the CÓRus team and cannot wait to see both new and familiar faces each week